LORD HEATH'S TOP 100 MOVIES

 30 MOANA (Ron Clements, John Musker / Disney 2016)

 This is Disney's finest hour.
 When I first saw heard about the film I wasn't overstruck by the title or the look of it from the poster.
 How wrong I was!
-Brilliant characters, excellent animation, unforgettable songs, solid storyline, and an animated female character I just want to get hold of!
+Brilliant characters, excellent animation, unforgettable songs and a solid storyline.
 If you didn't like this film then you are just not human.

 29 ESCAPE FROM ALCATRAZ (Don Siegel / Paramount 1979)